getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ### 3. Build the Project

-1. Open the project in Visual Studio.
+1. Open the project sln file `Client_Server_Getgud.sln` in Visual Studio.
 2. Build the project to ensure all dependencies and files are correctly integrated.

 ### 4. Update Project Properties